mozilla/mozregression/index.md

 a changeset range corresponding to when a problem was introduced.
 It is widely used by Mozilla developers and other community members to help find regressions.

-Currently, mozregression can works with:
+Currently, mozregression can work with:

 {% comment %}I am not able to write it with line breaks and keep good list formatting{% endcomment %}
 {% for app in site.data.mozregression_supported_apps %}{% assign first = site.data.mozregression_supported_apps | first %}